 So why a flood?

-Because the first was a physical purification, therefore the cleansing comes by water.
+Because the first was a physical purification, so the cleansing came by water.

 The second will be a spiritual purification, so the cleansing will come by fire.